GregRos/preszr/README.md

 And many built-in objects:

 * Plain objects and arrays
+  * Note that by default only enumerable keys are used.
 * Sparse arrays, arrays with string keys
 * Objects with symbol keys
 * Regular expressions